Tahax09/wp-josa/wp-content/plugins/wpematico/readme.txt

 You can send your files to [NetMdP](http://www.netmdp.com/wpematico/) or to e-mail etruel@gmail.com

 == Changelog ==
+= 2.0 Aug 1, 2018 =
+* New major version!
+We're introducing the new Robotico 2.0!
+* Many code improvements.
+Graphics designs and cosmetic changes.
+* Added a New Campaign type to publish to BBPress forums as forums, topics or replies.
+* Added a preview template for the Youtube campaign types with options to include/exclude image and descriptions of videos.
+* Added options to manage duplicated posts individually by campaign.
+* Added option to disable the description of categories created by WPeMatico.
+* Added some hooks to handle the cron schedules of WPeMatico.
+* Updated pot file to translate well the plugin.
+Our goal for the next versions is brings wpematico in your language!
+* Some fixes in add-ons page.
+* Some fixes in licenses page, style and messages.

 = 1.9.4 May 04, 2018 =
 * Added a new option to use as category the word most used into Word to Category feature.
 * Added scheduled crons in System status tab.